 To maintain the system, two years from the start of SCI implementation, it will have to be either expressly ratified or reviewed.
 Should it not be ratified, the stock creation will be finalised, allowing for the unblocking of stock until the SCI wine expires, and this will not have any retroactive effect.

 The SCI will be generated annually in a single winery where the owner of the vineyard has delivered grapes within the Maximum Yield Subject to Protection.
-It will be made separately by colours, so that the owner of the vineyard can do it in two different wineries if SCI red grapes are allocated to one winery and white grapes to another.

 The winery will have preference when constituting the SCI where the highest percentage of protected grape has been delivered.

 In any case, the receiving winery may not receive in each harvest season more than 25% of the SCI in global terms, calculated on the total of eligible grapes that have been brought in that year.